jonhoo/vast-vmap/README.md

 The following is a list of features that I do want to implement, but I just haven't gotten around to them yet.

-  - Explicit skipOffset support for Linears (you *can* get it with `VASTLinear#attribute`, but there should be a better interface for it)
   - Enforcement of the "required" attribute for Companion Ads
   - An interface for reporting errors so that they are reported back to the Ad Server